FedgeHund/mrktdb/README.md

    db = database name that is hosted in EC2

+### Working of Database

+The application hits local MongoDB when running in our system and when it runs on AWS it uses the MongoDB in EC2 instance.

 ### How to make a contribution ?

 1. Create a new branch before making any change.